Does Graviola Cure Cancer?

 Health Benefits of Graviola (Paw Paw) in a Nutshell

-Preliminary studies as well as indigenous folk medicine suggests that Graviola may have the following health benefits:
+Preliminary studies as well as indigenous folk medicine suggest that Graviola may have the following health benefits:

 - may lower blood pressure